cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 > **Notes**:
 > 1. the `result` parameter can be accessed only at the beginning of `onBeforeCompressSettings`, and the `options` passed to the hook function is a copy of the `options` used in the actual build process, and only used as a reference for information acquisition, so directly modifying it does not really affect the build process, although it can be modified successfully.
 To modify the build parameters, please set in the `options` field of the entry configuration code.
 Due to the numerous interface definitions, you can refer to the `@types/packages/builder` folder in the build extension package for detailed interface definitions.
-> 2. The hook function is allowed to be an asynchronous function. the next process.
+> 2. The hook function is allowed to be an asynchronous function, and the build will await the completion of the hook function execution before executing the next process by default.

 A simple example: